file-format/Docs/en/ebook/azw3.md

 ## What is an AZW3 file?

 AZW3, also known as Kindle Format 8 (**KF8**), is the modified version of the [AZW](/ebook/azw/) ebook digital file format developed for Amazon Kindle devices.
-The format is an enhancement to older AZW files and is used on Kindle Fire devices only with backward compatibility for the ancestor file format i.e. [MOBI](/ebook/mobi/) and [AZW](/ebook/azw/).
+The format is an enhancement to older AZW files and is used on Kindle Fire devices only with backward compatibility for the ancestor file format i.e. [MOBI](/ebook/mobi/) and AZW.
 Amazon introduced KFX (KF version 10) format after KF8 that is used on the latest Kindle devices.
 AZW3 files have internet media type application/vnd.amazon.mobi8-ebook.
 AZW3 files can be converted to a number of other file formats such as [PDF](/pdf/), [EPUB](/ebook/epub/), [AZW](/ebook/azw/), [DOCX](/word-processing/docx/), and [RTF](/word-processing/rtf/).

 ## AZ3/KF8 File Format ##

-KF8 files are binary in nature and retain the structure of a [MOBI](/ebook/mobi/) file format as PDB file.
-As mentioned earlier, a KF8 file may consist of both a [MOBI]/ebook/mobi/) as well a newer KF8 version of ePub later.
-The internal details of the format have been decoded by [Kindle Unpack](https://github.com/kevinhendricks/KindleUnpack), which is a Python script that parses the final compiled database and extracts [MOBI](/ebook/mobi/) or [AZW](/ebook/azw/) source files from it.
-AZW3 (KF8) files target ePub3 version with the backward compatibility for ePub as well.
-KF8 compiles the ePub files and generates a binary structure based on the PDB file format.
+KF8 files are binary in nature and retain the structure of a MOBI file format as PDB file.
+As mentioned earlier, a KF8 file may consist of both a MOBI as well a newer KF8 version of EPUB later.
+The internal details of the format have been decoded by [Kindle Unpack](https://github.com/kevinhendricks/KindleUnpack), which is a Python script that parses the final compiled database and extracts MOBI or AZW source files from it.
+AZW3 (KF8) files target EPUB3 version with the backward compatibility for EPUB as well.
+KF8 compiles the EPUB files and generates a binary structure based on the PDB file format.

 ## References ##